 The RL DE and SUB HL,BC instructions are very useful to build 16-bit multiply and divide routines effectively.
 They have contributed to useful optimisations of these primitives.
 The saving in bytes over equivalent 8080 implementations has allowed for partial loop unrolling, which also speeds up the routines by reducing loop overhead.
 Initially, I was concerned that the SUB HL,BC function didn’t include the Carry flag.
 But in hindsight it is not possible to effectively carry into the registers, and using the 8 bit SUB A,C , SBC A,B instructions via the A register is the way to manage long arithmetic.

 The 8080 CPU stands at the root of microprocessor development over the past 50 years.
 Although it was the first commercially successful device, it was followed quickly by two different processors with different bus characteristics.
-This is a record of interfacing one of the descendants, the Intel 8085, with peripherals and modules designed for the other descendant, the Zilog Z80.
+This is a record of interfacing one of the descendants, the Intel 8085, with peripherals and modules designed for use with the other descendant, the Zilog Z80.

 All three of these devices, the 8080, the 8085, and the Z80 were implemented with 40-pin DIP packaging, which limited the number of pins they could use for bus signalling.
 The 8080, requiring 3 power supply voltages, was particularly limited as it didn’t multiplex the address or data lines, but rather needed to share the data lines for status information.
 More about the 8080 can be read at Wikipedia, or CPU Shack.
 I will not add to it here.